dotnet/docs/docs/azure/sdk/resource-management.md

 ---
 title: Resource Management
-description: Learn how to use the Azure .NET SDK to manage Azure resources ms.date: 07/21/2020 ms.author: nickzhums
+description: Learn how to use the Azure SDK for .NET to manage Azure resources. ms.date: 07/21/2020 ms.author: nickzhums
 author: nickzhums